 Each new and better way to improve children’s health is a miracle to children and their families.
 Research is the cornerstone of these health and medical care advances.

-The National Institutes of Health has an excellent documentary video for parents with questions about enrolling their child in a clinical study.
+Visit the National Institutes of Health website for more information about what to expect in a clinical trial. documentary video for parents with questions about enrolling their child in a clinical study.

 What Is A Clinical Research Study?